makendym/AWS-To-Do-App-Tutorial/AWS-Lambda.md

 # Creating a Lambda Function for Todo Tasks Application

 ## Overview
-This guide will walk you through creating an AWS Lambda function for a Todo Tasks application, with a focus on setup and DynamoDB integration.
+This guide will walk you through creating an AWS Lambda function for the Todo Tasks application, with a focus on setup and DynamoDB integration.

 ## Step 1: Creating a Lambda Function